 Get Help Recruiting Talent

-The best course of action to avoid a lot of these complications is to hire an agency you trust to build your recruitment ads or to assign the task to an internal team that is familiar with Google and Facebook.
-Experienced marketers can help you decide which option would be better for you – or whether you need a combination of the two.
+The best course of action to avoid a lot of these complications is to hire an agency.
+Most importantly, it needs to be an agency you can trust to build your recruitment ads.
+Your other option is to assign the task to an internal team that is familiar with Google and Facebook.
+Experienced marketers can help you decide which option would be better for you.
+They can also help you determine if you need a combination of the two.

 You have openings, and there are plenty of people who are out of work.
 Recruitment ads in the hands of skilled campaign managers can help you find each other.